pgeu/pgeu-system/docs/confreg/schedule.md

 it should not be used for regular sessions.

 Track
-:	The track selected for this schedule, if any.
+:	The track selected for this schedule.
+If no track is specified, the session will not be included in session lists and on the schedule.

 Room
 :	The room selected for this schedule, if any.